CIRCL/carl-hauser/SOTA/SOTA.md

 Generally, weak against occlusion, clutter.
 Need fixed viewpoint, clear background,fixed pose.

+The main assumption is that the similar images in the Euclidean space must have similar binary codes. \[6\]

 Full region features - FH or CTPH - Fuzzy Hashing Algorithms
 ------------------------------------------------------------